 You can have a visit every week for a month.

-Or, you can have a visit every week for a month and then continue to have visits every month for one year in total from when you joined the study.
+Or, you can have a visit every week for a month and then continue to have visits every month until the end of the study (currently April 2022).
 This is entirely voluntary.
-The nurse or study health worker can explain more about what this will involve.
+The survey team member can explain more about what this will involve.

 The overall purpose of this study is to understand how many people of different ages across the UK have already had COVID-19.
 This will help the government work out how to manage the pandemic better moving forwards and protect the NHS from being overwhelmed.Back to table of contents